vbrunell/sobst/README.md

-# sobst
+# Generic Self-Organizing Binary Search Trees

-A C++ implementation of generic self-organizing binary search trees.
+This is a C++ implementation of generic self-organizing binary search trees.

 A self organizing binary search tree can restructure itself depending on the search frequency of the elements in the tree.